Dr. Margaret Swift

 Mount Katahdin, Maine, USA, 2021.
 My friends and I hiked Mount Katahdin last summer, one of the tallest mountains on the east coast of the US!
 I was very tired and hungry during this picture, and my feet hurt a lot, but it was worth it for a beautiful view and spending time with my friends.

 Hi!
 My name is Maggie, and I'm a researcher at Cornell University, located in beautiful Ithaca, New York.
-Ecology is the study of how all the plants, animals, microbes, and fungi all around us work together with rocks, water, sunshine, and soils to create the world we live in.
-For my research, I use computers and satellites to study the ecology of southern African savannas.
+Ecology is the study of how the plants, animals, microbes, humans, and fungi around us work together with rocks, air, fire, water, sunshine, and soils to create the world we live in.
+For my research, I use computers and satellites to study the ecology of southern African savannas (ecosystems with trees and grasses mixed together).

 Elephant, zebra, buffalo, and other big mammals get thirsty and hungry just like we do, and they often have to travel a long way to reach water and food.
-This turns out to be much more complicated than carrying a water bottle and a snack, and we can't just ask an elephant.
+This is much more complicated than carrying a water bottle and a snack, and we can't just ask an elephant!
 So, I try to figure out why animals go where they do using science.

 Some things about me: